getminera/minera/README.md

 	script /dev/null
 	screen -r

+If you have guided/manual options both selected in the settings page try run this:

+	echo -n "1" | redis-cli -x set guided_options
+	redis-cli del manual_options

 If you wanna check the raw JSON stats from your minerd, please point your browser to:

 	http://<your-minera-ip>/minera/index.php/app/stats